-The quantity of medical waste at dental offices is more-or-less proportional to the number of patients seen.
+The quantity of medical waste generated at dental offices is more-or-less proportional to the number of patients seen.
 Most dental office waste is not regulated and does not differ from waste from any other office of comparable size: paper, plastic, etc. that has not been in contact with bodily fluids and does not contain hazardous material.
 This waste, which professionals call Municipal Solid Waste, can be collected, stored, and shipped off site just like the waste at an accounting firm or advertising agency.
-If your facility is in an office park, it probably has a central waste collection system and most of the waste you generate can go into it,
+If your facility is in an office park, it probably has a central waste collection system and most of the waste you generate can go into it.

 Two types of waste deserve special attention at dentists offices: